frconor-ebook/meditations/_posts/2025-09-23-lukewarmness.md

 The lawyer tried to remember the meditation or talk on charity that he heard at his last retreat, and tried to give them an impromptu talk about what love is all about.

 "Love is kind, love is patient" (*cf*.
 1 Cor.
 13:4).
 Love is loving other people with their defects.
-It\'s forgiving.
-It\'s letting the water flow under the bridge.
-It\'s not making a mountain out of a molehill---all the little points that he could remember, as much as possible.
+It's forgiving.
+It's letting the water flow under the bridge.
+It's not making a mountain out of a molehill---all the little points that he could remember, as much as possible.

 He asked them to go away and think about it for a while and come back another day and they would talk a little more.

-They said they\'d give it a try, but they were not very convinced.
+They said they'd give it a try, but they were not very convinced.
 They went away.

 Three years later, the wife came back to say, "My husband just passed away.
 But I want to thank you because we have just had three of the most wonderful years of our whole lives."